SCIFIHISTORY.NET

 Bollywood beauty and superstar Kangana Ranaut dipped into the realm of SciFi/Fantasy with a big role in Krrish 3 (2013).
 Ranaut was born on this day in 1987.

-On this day in 1952 (in Italy), the original The Day The Earth Stood Still enjoyed its theatrical release.
-The feature starred Michael Rennie and Patricia Neal, and here's the plot summary as provided by IMDB.com:
+On this day in 1952 (in Italy), the original The Day The Earth Stood Still enjoyed its theatrical release, showing once more that we were not alone in the universe.
+Directed by Robert Wise, the feature starred Michael Rennie, Hugh Marlowe, and Patricia Neal.
+Here's the plot summary as provided by IMDB.com:

 "An alien lands and tells the people of Earth that they must live peacefully or be destroyed as a danger to other planets."

-On this day in 1972 (in Spain), Future Woman (aka Rio 70) took yet another dark view at our planet's gender future.
-This one starred Shirley Eaton and Richard Wyler, and here's the plot summary from IMDB.com:
+On this day in 1972 (in Spain), Future Woman (aka Rio 70) (aka The Girl From Rio) took yet another dark view at our planet's gender-confused future.
+Directed by legendary shlockmaster Jesús Franco, the film starred Shirley Eaton, George Sanders, and Richard Wyler.
+Here's the plot summary from IMDB.com:

 "Sumuru, the beautiful leader of the all-female kingdom of Femina, plans to use her women to take over the world."

-On this day in 1980 (in Portugal), Bertrand Tavernier's Death Watch enjoyed its theatrical premiere.
-The SciFi/Drama starred Romy Schneider and Harvey Keitel, and here's the plot summary as provided by IMDB.com:
+On this day in 1980 (in Portugal), Death Watch took audiences to death's door and beyond.
+Directed by Bertrand Tavernier (who also worked on the adaptation), the SciFi/Drama starred Romy Schneider, Harvey Keitel, and Harry Dean Stanton.
+Here's the plot summary as provided by IMDB.com:

 "In a future where dying of illness is exceedingly rare, a terminally ill woman becomes a celebrity and a man with camera implants goes to secretly record her for a morbid TV show."